-*Note: Be careful when buying coconut cream because there are a few versions: some are a solid form and some have sugar.
+*Note: Be careful when buying coconut cream because there are a few versions: some are a solid form and some have sugar, others have other additives such as guar gum.
 Be sure to get the stuff in liquid form and unsweetened.
 This is a great brand to try.

 We named this little creamy culinary confection after the boy who inspired this week’s kid-inspiration!